uthark/blog/content/post/2020-10-05-omnifocus-cli-quickentry.md

 ---

-I use OmniFocus a lot and wanted to share with you simple automation that will allow to add tasks to OmniFocus without switching to the main window or using QuickEntry.
+I use OmniFocus a lot and wanted to share with you simple automation that will allow adding tasks to OmniFocus without switching to the main window or using QuickEntry.

 <!--more-->

-To achieve it, we will use AppleScript that comes with macOS out of the box.
+We will use AppleScript, which comes with macOS out of the box.

-1. Create new Apple Script using Script Editor with the following content:
+1. Create a new Apple Script using Script Editor with the following content:

 ```applescript
 on run argv